Modjor/SickAdd/README.md

 SickAdd
 =======

-A Python tool to automatically add your IMDB and/or TVDB favorites into Sickbeard (or SickRage)
+A Python tool to automatically add your IMDB favorites into SickChill

-I've always been  a big fan of being able to add movie to CouchPotato sraight from my IMDB watchlist, and always dreamed to do the same with Sickbeard...
-Well, this is exactely what SickAdd has been designed for :)

-So far, SickAdd only support auto add of your favorites from your TVDB account, but plan is to also support ImDB and TVRage.

 Roughely, SickAdd is following this logic:
-1. Download TVDB Favorites and/or IMDB watchlist
+1. Download  IMDB watchlist(s)
+2. Only keeps TV Shows
-2. Store result in the TVDB_table
+3. Store result in a sqlite db
-3. Download your show list from Sickbeard
+4. Download your show list from Sickchill
-4. Automatically add to Sickbeard any show from your favorties and NOT in Sickbeard using your Sickbeard default profile
+5. Automatically add to Sickchill any show from the specified wtachlist and NOT already in Sickchill using your Sickbeard default profile.

 Usage/Configuration:
-- Set your install path (where the DB file will be stored - need write permission)
+You'll need Python3 installed with argparse, sqlite3, requests & BeautifulSoup.
 - Set your Sickbeard host, port and API key
-- Set your TVDB Account ID and/or IMDB watchlist (RSS version!!)
+- Set your IMDB lists URL (multiple supported)
-- Schedule a task to run this script every x hours (IE: using cron under linux)
+- Schedule a task to run this script every x hours (IE: using cron under linux) : python SickAdd.py

-That's it, enjoy your TVDB/IMDB Favorites TV Shows being automatically retrieved and added to SickBeard using your SB default profile
+That's it, enjoy your TVDB/IMDB Favorites TV Shows being automatically retrieved and added to SickBeard using your Sickchill default profile

 Release note:
-I've been tested this successfully with SickRage, and works smoothly.
-However be carfeull if your using TVRage as indexer, since SickAdd only supports TVDB Id currently, if a show indexed with TVRage in Sickbeard was added to your TVDB ID favorites it would most likely add it a second time to Sickbeard (not tested but kind of expected behavior).

-I haven't test this script under Windows, but it should work correctly.

-Notes:
-You need Python with Lxml module to run this tool.
-On Synology, you need to install packages Python 2.x and Python Modules (which contains lxml)
+Add series to SickChill from IMDb watchlists

+options:
+  -h, --help        show this help message and exit --debug           Enable debug mode
+  --delete IMDb_ID  Remove a series from the SQLite database using its IMDB ID --showdb          Display all series in the database